Mayfly277/mayfly277.github.io/_posts/2022-07-07-GOADv2-pwning-part3.md

 MSSQLSvc/castelblack.north.sevenkingdoms.local:1433  sql_svc                                                               2022-06-29 07:48:40.248028  2022-06-29 22:54:57.422114
 ```

-All the hashes will be stored on the file kerberoasting.hashes
+All the hashes will be stored in the file named kerberoasting.hashes

 - we could also do that with cme with the following command :